 The Creation Process:

 “Each image comes together differently.
 Some are achieved on the spot, when I have a close encounter with a creature that captures my attention.
 My landscapes are increasingly influenced by the plein-air sketching I love to do," explains Mel.

 "Generally, each artwork is the result of a creative process that can take a considerable amount of time - weeks, months, years - of planning, research and observation, depending on the topic and the temperament of the critters involved.

 "There is usually a lot of field sketching, where I gather information about habits and behaviours.
 I also take lots of photos and use museum specimens to ensure details are correct.
 Once I have all the information, the finished image is roughed out and then built up in successive layers in order to get the complexity, depth and detail required," says Mel.

 "Over the past few years I have been collating a handmade book of orchid illustrations - for my own education.
 I hope to finalise that project within the next year or two.
 It will be nice to see how it grows," explains Mel.

-"I'm also working on material for several up-coming exhibitions and a new print run for my latest range of cards, prints and designs for later in 2015."
+"I'm also working on material for several up-coming exhibitions and a new print run for my latest range of cards, prints and designs."